 On the other end of the spectrum you have the type like Mr. Money Mustache.
 A family that is super tightwad and extremely frugal.
 This is the type who probably gets by with one car.
 They don’t dine at restaurants often.
 They clip coupons and live a spartan life.
 This is very commendable.
 That’s because not many of us live this way, though we all have a great deal of respect for folks like this.

 I happen to be split right in the middle of these two.
 I recently vacationed in Florence & Rome, Italy but I “travel hacked” to get there.
-I live in a home too large for two people (3,100 square feet with a pool), but I have enormous equity, close to paying it off AND my mortgage payment is only $415/mo!
+I live in a home too large for two people (3,100 square feet with a pool), but I have enormous equity, close to paying it off AND my mortgage payment is only $394/mo!
 I’m making an intentional payment of $1,250/mo.
 My wife & I love to ride our Harley Davidson on the weekends (I purchased it pre-owned and paid cash for it).
 I drive a new 2018 Honda Accord Touring model with all the bells & whistles.
 I justify this because my employer pays me a generous $550/mo.
 Car allowance, so the car is basically free.
-I mention all this “stuff’ because I do live a great life in pre-retirement but I do all that I can to still remain frugal and thirty.
+I mention all this “stuff’ because I do live a great life in pre-retirement but I do all that I can to still remain frugal and thrifty.
 I don’t piss away my paychecks and my debt level is minimal.

 Many, many families are overextended.
 Extremely overextended.
 This post-recession economic strength has made many forget the trauma of the most recent recession.
 Is it so hard to remember the high unemployment rate of 8-9 years ago?
 The enormous number of foreclosures (everyone needs to re-watch “The Big Short”).
 The number of people we all personally knew who lost their job during this period?
 I fear that by the end of 2019 the world will experience another recession.
 What happens then?
 Bailouts?
 I doubt that.
 What happens to all these passive index investors and robo-investors the next time the market tanks by 30%?
 There will be lots of pain….

 It’s time that everyone wake up from the ether, pull up their bootstraps, increase their savings and at the same time; stop spending money on useless crap!
 Dine out less often (cooking can be fun and with the right partner, it’s sensual!).
 Quit going to the movies, cinema tickets are $12!
 That’s highway robbery.
 A month’s worth of Netflix costs much less.
-Will the ultra-wealthy like the aforementioned hedge fund manager change?
+Will the ultra-wealthy like the aforementioned hedge fund manager in “Billions” change?
 Of course not.
 The next recession will hit and as a result of all these wonderful things they purchased on credit; their house of cards will collapse.
 We in the FIRE community are smarter than these ultra-wealthy I just mentioned.
-We all realize it’s far better to have a half-million in the bank, liquid and little to no debt; than to be worth $40 million and running from creditors….
+We all realize it’s far better to have a half-million in the bank, liquid and little-to-no debt; than to be worth $40 million and running from creditors….
 Shun Debt.